el-grepo/Auto-Reactor/README.md

   ![Screens](pics/screens.png)
   ### Also:

-  Glass paneling used to cover supply cables and other components for safety and visibility.
+  Glass panelling used to cover supply cables and other components for safety and visibility.

   Gravel dumping mechanism in case of meltdown